 - conduct an individual study project and submit your research results in English,

 - take regular university courses taught in English or Japanese in a wide range of disciplines,

-Tohoku University is located in Sendai, a city of one million in the scenic northern part of Honshu.
-Sendai is renowned for its natural beauty, facing the Pacific Ocean to the east with mountains to the west.
+Tohoku University is located in Sendai, a city of one million in scenic Honshu.
+Sendai is renowned for its natural beauty, with the Pacific Ocean to the east and mountains to the west.
 Known as the “city of green” and just a two-hour bullet train from Tokyo, Sendai is the cultural, commercial, and transportation center of the region of Tohoku.

 Students attend classes with international and/or host country students.